oroinc/documentation/user_guide/outlook_sync.rst

   - otherwise, the OroCRM_id is checked against id values of the records in OroCRM:

-    - if a records with the matching id is found in OroCRM, it is updated with data from Outlook
+    - if a record with the matching id is found in OroCRM, it is updated with data from Outlook

 	- if a record with a matching if is absent in OroCRM, it is deleted from the Outlook

 .. csv-table::
   :header: "**If**","**Then**"
-  :widths: 10, 30
+  :widths: 20, 30

-  "Such record (record with such id) already exists in OroCRM","Values of the mapped fields of the Outlook record replace corresponding values for the OroCRM record."
+  "Such record (record with such id) already exists in OroCRM.","Values of the mapped fields of the Outlook record replace corresponding values for the OroCRM record."
-  "A record doesn’t yet exist in OroCRM","A new record is created in OroCRM."
+  "A record doesn’t yet exist in OroCRM.","A new record is created in OroCRM."
-  "You've updated a record in OroCRM","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
+  "You've updated a record in OroCRM.","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
-  "You've updated a record in Outlook","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
+  "You've updated a record in Outlook.","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
-  "You've deleted a record in Outlook","The record will stay in OroCRM."
+  "You've deleted a record in Outlook.","The record will stay in OroCRM."
-  "You've deleted a record in OroCRM","The record will be deleted from Outlook."
+  "You've deleted a record in OroCRM.","The record will be deleted from Outlook."

 Bidirectional Synchronization